ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/08-reproducibility.md

 > ## Positives and negatives
 > What are the advantages and disadvantages of the two approaches to container granularity for research
 > workflows described above?
-Discuss with your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/)
+Think about this
-> and write a few bullet points for advantages and disadvantages in the course Etherpad.
+> and write a few bullet points for advantages and disadvantages for each approach in the course Etherpad.
 {: .challenge}

-**TODO** Add solutions here

 ### Container Orchestration